dbssn/DMML2019_Team_Microsoft/README.md

 Food safety is not to be taken lightly as it is a matter of public health.
 Food inspections aim to reduce the sanitary risks associated with poor practices in the food service industry.
 Building a model that would help large cities predict which establishments to target first would further mitigate these risks.

+Another opportunity arises from this project for businesses interested in helping establishments pass the inspection.
+The insights provided by machine learning could be used to better target their potential clients.

 _Update (2019, November 25) :_ The goals was adapted due to time constraint.

 ## The data